jodfie/TF-Lite-On-Pi/Raspberry_Pi_Guide.md

 ### Step 2a.
 Install libedgetpu library
 First, we'll download and install the Edge TPU runtime, which is the library needed to interface with the USB Acccelerator.
 These instructions follow the [USB Accelerator setup guide](https://coral.withgoogle.com/docs/accelerator/get-started/) from official Coral website.

-Open a command terminal and move into the /home/pi/tflite1 directory and activate the tflite1-env virtual environment by issuing:
+Open a command terminal and move into the /home/pi/tflitepi directory and activate the tflitepi-env virtual environment by issuing:

 ```
-cd /home/pi/tflite1
+cd /home/pi/tflitepi
-source tflite1-env/bin/activate
+source tflitepi-env/bin/activate
 ```

 Add the Coral package repository to your apt-get distribution list by issuing the following commands: